Course Outline

 1.1, 1.2, 1.5, 1.6, 3.3, 3.5, 3.7, 4, 4.1, 4.2, 4.3, 4.4, 4.5, 6.3, 7, 7.1, 7.2, 7.3, 7.4

-2 Know and discuss the broad range of ethical and inclusive practices, legislation, policies and procedures for students with special needs and disabilities that support participation in schools and strategies that support student well-being and safety.
+2 Know and discuss the broad range of ethical and inclusive practices, legislation, policies and procedures for students with disability and additional learning needs that support participation in schools, and strategies that support student well-being and safety.
 Demonstrate a range of verbal and non-verbal communication strategies to support student engagement.
 Empowered

 Ethical